 Honors Option in English

 The English department offers a degree with Honors in English You will complete a substantial project in literary or rhetorical criticism or creative writing and must have achieved at least a 3.50 GPA in both English courses and a 3.50 GPA overall to qualify.
 Specific courses and activities are required, visit the course catalog for detailed information.

 Life After Fisher

-Graduates of Fisher's English program have held a variety of titles with a variety of organizations including:
+Alumni of Fisher's English program have established careers with a variety of organizations including:

 - Keuka College